 The picture above shows the indirect heating drum machine

 It refers to relying on the atmospheric airflow to keep the beans suspended and rotated continuously in the roasting bin.
-Because the density of beans is getting smaller and smaller during the roasting process, this kind of roasting machine needs to increase the wind force in the early stage of roasting to make it suspend and rotate, and gradually reduce the wind force in the later stage of roasting.
+Because the density of beans is getting smaller and smaller during the roasting process, this kind of coffee machine roaster needs to increase the wind force in the early stage of roasting to make it suspend and rotate, and gradually reduce the wind force in the later stage of roasting.

-Almost all fluid-bed roasters are not equipped with a cooling plate; instead, when the roasting is completed, the roaster pours room temperature air into the roasting chamber for cooling, that is, the roasting chamber and the cooling chamber are in the same place.
+Almost all fluid-bed coffee roasters are not equipped with a cooling plate; instead, when the roasting is completed, the roaster pours room temperature air into the roasting chamber for cooling, that is, the roasting chamber and the cooling chamber are in the same place.
 This technique is far from ideal, as the surface temperature of the inner wall of the roasting chamber is very high when you finish roasting, which will affect the cooling progress.
-In order to solve this problem, most users of fluid-bed roasters can only buy a separate cooling plate.
+In order to solve this problem, most users of fluid-bed coffee roasters can only buy a separate cooling plate.

-Advantages: The Fluid-bed roasters are cheap, reliable in performance, small in size, and the chance of burning the bean surface is extremely small.
+Advantages: The Fluid-bed coffee roasters are cheap, reliable in performance, small in size, and the chance of burning the bean surface is extremely small.

 Advantages: gas saving, high roasting efficiency, and low chance of bean burns.
 Built-in fully automatic tracking to obtain roasting curve grading data software

 Cons: Smokey smell